bretamyers/Azure-Synapse-Lakehouse-Sync/Azure Synapse Lakehouse Sync/README.md

 TableName | The Synapse table name
-TableRowCountADLS | The total row count for the data in the source delta table on ADLS TableRowCountSynapse | The total row count of the table that is in Synapse RowInsertDateTime | The datetime the record was inserted into the table
+TableRowCountADLS | The total row count for the data in the source delta table on ADLS TableRowCountSynapse | The total row count of the table that is in Synapse DeltaDataADLSFullPath | The path to the tables delta files SynapseSyncDataADLSFullPath | The parent path where the change data in parquet format was stored RowInsertDateTime | The datetime the record was inserted into the table

 #### Azure Synapse Lakehouse Sync ADLS Change Table: _SynapseLakehouseSyncTracker